kelscahill/angryduck/wp-content/plugins/google-listings-and-ads/readme.txt

 = Minimum Requirements =

 * WordPress 5.7 or greater
-* WooCommerce 6.0 or greater
+* WooCommerce 6.8 or greater
-* PHP version 7.3 or greater (PHP 7.4 or greater is recommended)
+* PHP version 7.4 or greater
 * MySQL version 5.6 or greater

 Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/) for a detailed list of server requirements.